 In the spirit of Old Spice’s point of view – celebrating ‘male confidence and savoir faire’ – P&G temporarily walked away from its rigorous ad testing procedures that ensured safe, universally-pleasing ads and instead took a creative, risky, and intuitive approach to bringing the “The man your man could smell like” campaign to life.
 The ads certainly didn’t please everyone, but they brought a dying brand back to life, generated extraordinary buzz and industry recognition, and proved that even a 170-year-old, 80-billion-dollar company could benefit from looking inward, telling memorable stories, and embracing the reality that it can’t always please everybody.
 Only when Barack Obama does the same will he be the ‘President we knew he could be like.’

-Contributed to BSI by: Eric Tsytsylin, Millward Brown Optimor
+Contributed to Branding Strategy Insider by: Eric Tsytsylin, Millward Brown Optimor